 Utilize the “branding” initiative to raise awareness, visibility and recognition level of the District, as well as market our programs and services.

-Utilize and update the District website.
+Update the District’s website and Facebook page with news, opportunities, and activities.

-Network and partner with conservation minded agencies and foundations as funding and staffing allows.
+Network and partner with conservation-minded agencies and foundations as funding and staffing allow.

+Organize events to educate the public. i.e. stream clean ups, invasive species, fertilizer and pesticide use.

-Goal IV: Oversight of Watershed Dams
+Goal III: Oversight of Watershed Dams